Attracting juncos is not difficult!

 Here are a few other foods that juncos will eat:

-- While sunflower kernels, cracked corn, and white proso millet seem to attract juncos the best, these birds will also eat Nyjer seed, safflower, milo, and chopped-up peanuts.
+- While sunflower kernels, cracked corn, and white proso millet seem to attract juncos the best, they will also eat Nyjer seed, safflower, milo, and chopped-up peanuts.

 #2.
 Buy bird feeders that juncos will actually use!